 If you've used a variety of fabrics in different colors and values (lights, mediums and darks), try using monofilament thread.
 Anchoring stitches are not meant to show.
 And stitching in the ditch with monofilament thread is less apt to show.

-The first two lines of this anchor quilting are along the center most seam, both vertically and horizontally.
-(Figure 1)
+The first two lines of this anchor quilting are along the center most seam, both vertically and horizontally. (below)

 The first lines of quilting are along the bias grain of the backing fabric.

-For a square quilt, the first two lines of stitching are along the center most diagonal lines running from corner to corner.
-These lines of stitching form an "X" across your quilt top.
-(Figure 2)
+For a square quilt, the first two lines of stitching are along the center most diagonal lines running from corner to corner (stopping at the border if there is any).

-For a rectangular, diagonally set quilt, begin at one corner and stitch in the ditch along the center-most diagonal line to the opposite side.
+For a rectangular, diagonally set quilt, begin at one corner and stitch in the ditch in the center-most, diagonal seam to the opposite side.

-Move to the next corner and stitch along the diagonal center-most line for the line that crosses the first.
+Move to the next corner and stitch in the diagonal, center-most seam for the line that crosses the first.

-Turn the quilt 180 degrees and repeat for the remaining two corners.
-(Figure 3)
+Turn the quilt 180 degrees and repeat for the remaining two corners. (left)

-In our example, the first pair stitching lines is shown in red, the second is orange.
+In our example, the first pair of stitching lines is shown in red.
+The second is orange.

-At this point, you may wish to anchor the seam lines between the borders and center of the quilt.
+After this ditch quilting, you can anchor the seam lines between the borders and center of the quilt.

 ...after these first stabilizing stitches are complete.